 Read on for the deets of each point.

 Love your layover

 If you’re flying somewhere, chances are high you’ll experience some sort of delay, cancellation, mechanical issue—all the fun stuff.
 Instead of using all your downtime to binge-watch another season or think about how annoying the situation is, try to use the extra time for wellness.
-From workout and yoga rooms to walking paths with a view, check out which airports are equipped for health and wellness.
 Then you can go back to binge-watching that last season feeling refreshed and accomplished.